 AmeriGas Partners does not designate its propane commodity derivative instruments as hedges under GAAP.
-As a result, volatility in net income attributable to AmeriGas Partners as determined in accordance with GAAP can occur as gains and losses on commodity derivative instruments not associated with current-period transactions, principally comprising non-cash changes in unrealized gains and losses, are reflected in cost of sales.
+As a result, volatility in net income (loss) attributable to AmeriGas Partners as determined in accordance with GAAP can occur as gains and losses on commodity derivative instruments not associated with current-period transactions, principally comprising non-cash changes in unrealized gains and losses, are reflected in cost of sales.
+However, we expect that such gains and losses on such derivative instruments will be largely offset by gains and losses on anticipated future propane purchases.

 AmeriGas Partners' management presents the non-GAAP measures "adjusted net income (loss) attributable to AmeriGas Partners," "adjusted total margin," and "adjusted operating income (loss)" (in addition to "net income (loss) attributable to AmeriGas Partners" determined in accordance with GAAP) in order to assist in the evaluation of the Partnership's overall performance.
-Management believes that these non-GAAP measures provide meaningful information to investors about AmeriGas Partners' performance because they eliminate the impact of (1) changes in unrealized gains and losses on commodity derivative instruments not associated with current-period transactions and (2) other significant discrete items that can affect the comparison of year-over-year results.
+Management believes that these non-GAAP measures provide meaningful information to investors about

+AmeriGas Partners' performance because they eliminate the impact of (1) changes in unrealized gains and losses on commodity derivative instruments not associated with current-period transactions and (2) other significant discrete items that can affect the comparison of year-over-year results.
 For additional information on these non-GAAP measures including reconciliations of these non-GAAP measures to the most closely associated GAAP measures, see "Non-GAAP Financial Measures" below.